 Teams can trade their original draft picks for other draft picks and/or veteran players.
 So, teams that end up with higher final draft currency compared to their original draft currency, might not only have traded picks but also traded away veteran players.
 While we fully incorporate gaining or losing draft picks, it is difficult to model gaining or losing veteran players.
 According to models with better model fit in Table 2, a team with a higher final draft currency has a higher probability of reaching the playoffs (with a delay).
 The benefit could be a combination of trading picks and trading away veteran talent.
 As a result, the coefficient estimates for final draft currency in Table 2 could be biased down, as the estimates might represent the net benefit of gaining draft currency and losing veteran talent.
-Therefore, it is possible that our results are understating the dynamics in the NFL, and the impact of final draft currency increases the probability of reaching the playoffs whereas original draft currency does not-is possibly even stronger.
+Therefore, it is possible that our results are understating the dynamics in the NFL, and the impact of final draft currency could be even bigger.
+Consequently, our finding-that final draft currency increases the probability of reaching the playoffs whereas original draft currency does not-is possibly even stronger.